maemresen/server-manager-cli/README.md

 - Optionally specify `--before` to schedule an automatic stop.

 **Parameters**:
-- `--before yyyy-mm-dd hh:mm`: (Optional) Schedules a server stop at the given timestamp.
+- `--before yyyy-mm-dd hh:mm`: (Optional) Schedules a server stop at the given timestamp in UTC timezone.

 ---